The best DMR 14 loadouts for Warzone

 Hunting for the best DMR 14 Warzone loadout?
 Performing well at long ranges while retaining accuracy, the DMR 14 puts its tactical rifle counterparts to shame.
-It can tear through an enemy squad with a few well-timed headshots, and it's currently running rampant in Warzone.
+Even with a recent nerf to the rifle's headshot damage, it's currently running rampant in Warzone.
 While you usually wouldn't reach for a semi-automatic tactical gun, the increased fire rate and minimal recoil on this one is just too good to pass up.

 This weapon can be unlocked at level 49, so you'll need to grind some XP in order to unlock it.
 However, remember that Warzone and Cold War now share their leveling systems, making it easier to get your hands on the good stuff.
 Let's break down the essential DMR 14 Warzone builds that make this rifle unstoppable, and how to use them effectively.